James Gagliano, Director

 Independent voting member March 2020- Present

-James A. Gagliano currently serves as a law enforcement analyst and policing methodology subject matter expert for CNN, where he provides on-air analyses of complex law enforcement and counterterror matters.
-An adjunct assistant professor and doctoral candidate at St. John’s University in Queens, NY, he is a sought-after speaker on criminal justice, homeland security and organizational leadership matters, and delivers keynote addresses for corporate clients and in academic settings.
+Mr. Gagliano was elected the 29th mayor of the upstate New York Village of Cornwall-on-Hudson on March 16, 2021, after serving one two-year term as a Village trustee.
+Formerly a CNN contributor, his professional pursuits include continuing to serve as a law enforcement analyst and policing methodology subject matter expert in media, where he provides on-air analyses of complex law enforcement and counterterror matters.
+An adjunct assistant professor and doctoral candidate at St. John’s University (SJU) in Queens, New York, he is a sought-after speaker on criminal justice, homeland security, police use of force, and organizational leadership matters, and delivers keynote addresses for corporate clients and in academic settings.

-A 1987 graduate of the United States Military Academy at West Point and US Army veteran, he was commissioned as an Infantry Officer, serving as a light infantry platoon leader and company executive officer in the 10th Mountain Division, while stationed at Fort Benning, Georgia and Fort Drum, New York between 1988 and 1991.
+A 1987 graduate of the United States Military Academy at West Point, he was commissioned and served as a Cold War era light infantry platoon leader and company executive officer in the 2-14th Infantry, 10th Mountain Division; stationed at Fort Benning, GA, and Fort Drum, NY, between 1988 and 1991.

-Mr. Gagliano and his wife, Tiffany, Dean of the School of Business at Mount Saint Mary College in Newburgh, NY, have five children between them and reside in upstate New York.
+James and his wife, Tiffany, Dean of the School of Business at Mount Saint Mary College in Newburgh, have five children between them and share custody of their beloved, rescued pit bull, Jaxon.